-1) The objective is to assess the respondent feeling about the extent to which the repayment of non-housing related debts are a financial burden to the household.
-That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines.

-^{2) &}lt;u>Non-housing related debts include any loans for consumer items or services (car, holiday, furniture, durable etc.) hire purchase repayments, credit card or charge card repayments and credit card debt.

-4) Do you or anyone in your household: it is suggested that it should be explicitly mentioned in the questionnaire and the interviewers' explanatory notes.
+- 1) The objective is to assess the respondent feeling about the extent to which the repayment of non-housing related debts are a financial burden to the household.
+That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines. - 2) Non-housing related debts include any loans for consumer items or services (car, holiday, furniture, durable etc.) and credit card debt. - 3) Mortgage repayments or loans connected with the purchase of main dwelling are excluded. - 4) Do you or anyone in your household: it is suggested that it should be explicitly mentioned in the questionnaire and the interviewers' explanatory notes.